Field guide to the EU Pay Transparency Directive

 2. EUPTD Timeline – To everything there is a season

-4. Laying the groundwork – What’s pay equity going to take?
+4. Laying the Groundwork – What’s pay equity going to require?

 6. The Payoff – A springboard for attraction and retention

-7. Danger on the Trail – Risks of non-compliance
+7. Danger on the Trail – The risks of non-compliance

 8. FAQ